Affiliate partner

 Alternative tuning that allows for complex fingerpicking patterns.

-These songs were specifically chosen because they take advantage of EADF#BE tuning's unique characteristics.
+These songs were specifically chosen because they take advantage of EADF#BEtuning's unique characteristics.
 Whether it's the open chord voicings, easier fingering patterns, or the distinctive sound that this tuning provides, each song demonstrates why many guitarists choose EADF#BE for their music.
 Practice these songs to develop your ear for this tuning and discover new playing techniques.

-We recommend Guitar Tricks for step-by-step lessons.
-11,000+ lessons, 800+ real songs, 60-day money-back guarantee.
+We recommend Guitar Tricks for step-by-step lessons, real songs, and a guided path from beginner fundamentals to advanced techniques.

-Disclosure: Guitar Tricks affiliate link.
-We earn a commission if you sign up, at no extra cost to you.
+Try Guitar Tricks free for 14 daysAffiliate disclosure: we earn a commission if you sign up, at no extra cost to you.

 Use this page as a short practice route: tune to E2-A2-D3-F#3-B3-E4, hear how the open strings behave, then move into songs, related tunings, and chord shapes that make EADF#BE useful.